 Recent publications are listed.
 For full publication list, see Cynthia Lum's C.V.

 Lum, Cynthia and Heather Vovak.
-(2017).
+(In Press).
 Variability in the Use of Misdemeanor Arrests by Police Agencies from 1990 to 2013: An Application of Group-Based Trajectory Modeling.
 Criminal Justice Policy Review.

 Willis, James, Christopher S. Koper, and Cynthia Lum.
 (2017).
 The Adaptation of License-Plate Readers for Investigative Purposes: Police Technology and Innovation Re-Invention.
 Justice Quarterly.
 DOI: 10.1080/07418825.2017.1329936

 Lum, Cynthia, Christopher Koper, Charlotte Gill, Julie Hibdon, Cody Telep, and Laurie Robinson.
 (2016).
 An Evidence-Assessment of the Recommendations of the President’s Task Force on 21st Century Policing: Implementation and Research Priorities.
 Fairfax, VA: Center for Evidence-Based Crime Policy, George Mason University.
 Alexandria, VA: International Association of Chiefs of Police.

 Research Interests: Police discretion, police organizations and their reform, systematic field observation methods in criminology